Email API built for AI agents, not just developers

 What happens if I was using Resend's batch send?

 MultiMail does not have a single batch endpoint.
-For agent use cases, sending individually through send_email with per-message oversight metadata is the correct pattern—batch sends cannot carry per-recipient oversight decisions.
-If you need high-volume sending, use monitored or autonomous mode with per-agent rate controls rather than batching.
+For agent use cases, sending individually with send_email is the correct pattern—each send is governed by the mailbox's oversight mode, and batch sends cannot carry per-recipient oversight decisions.
+If you need high-volume sending, use a mailbox in monitored or autonomous mode with per-agent rate controls rather than batching.

 Is there a volume limit comparable to Resend's plans?